Click Here for the Rules

 LIVE or PRE-RECORDED talk show on any subject or topic, including but not limited to sports, activities or entertainment.

-Videos of any length about Public, Educational, and Government access media which advocate for its preservation, explain its benefits, or educate the public about PEG in their community.
-The idea of this category is to find videos that could be shown to government officials, educators, and the general public in support of PEG access for all communities.
-NO FEE TO ENTER THIS CATEGORY!
+Videos of any length about Public, Educational, and Government community access media which advocate for its preservation, explain its benefits, or educate the public about PEG in their community.

 Special Category: Overall Excellence